 - 1. The size of the rental car is not to exceed a full-size car.
 An upgrade to a larger vehicle is permitted for special situations, such as moving client's belongings or more than four travelling together.
 Exceptions are to be documented and approved in writing by your supervisor.
 In no case will luxury or sports car rentals be allowed at the Agency's expense. - 2.
-The rental car must be re-fuelled before returning it, in order to avoid higher gasoline charges imposed by the rental car company.
+The rental car must be refueled before returning it, in order to avoid higher gasoline charges imposed by the rental car company.

-- 3. Employees may choose to use the 407 ETR route.
-ETR Mileage charges will be reimbursed by the agency either to the rental car company or to the employee provided appropriate documentation accompanies the expense claim. - 4.
-Rental cars are to be arranged through the Agency's preferred vendor and can be direct billed to the Agency.
+3. Employees may choose to use the 407 ETR route.
+ETR Mileage charges will be reimbursed by the agency to the employee provided appropriate documentation accompanies the expense claim.